overboming/ZCAnimatedLabel/README.md

 # Todo
-* Flatten CALayer no longer animating into a single backing store and reuse CALayer for animating layers.
+* Merge CALayers no longer animating into a single backing store and reuse CALayer for animating layers.
 (Even better performance for layerBased implementation)
 * More Effects, possily glyph related ones
 * Use core animation emmiter